kubernetes/community/contributors/guide/first-contribution.md

 ## Find something to work on

 The first step to getting starting contributing to Kubernetes is to find something to work on.
-Help is always welcome, and no contribution is too small!
+Help is always welcome, and no contribution is too small (but see below)!

 Here are some things you can do today to get started contributing: